aleksandargolubovic/ETHDenver/README.md

-# ETHDenver
+# REFUND

 ## Project Overview
 A project developed for ETH Denver Virtual Hackathon.
-It gives an opportunity to easily track and reimburse all expenses in your DAO.
+Refund is a web3 app which makes easier to track and reimburse all the expenses in your DAO.
+Refund is an expense management system for DAOs (Decentralized Autonomous Organizations).
+The app tracks and files expenses such as fuel, travel, and meals.
+Once users photograph receipts, the photos are uploaded and stored on a distributed storage using IPFS and Web3.Storage.
+Artificial intelligence identifies the amount of the transaction, then user categorizes and saves the expense.
+It also allows users to upload receipts from online purchases that can be submitted for reimbursement.
+Refund allows users to see all expense reports based on user transactions.
+On organization creation, a user roles have to be assigned.
+Inside Refund, a member of a DAO can be registered either as an **Approver**, which gives the power to approve or deny expenses, or a **Member** role, which represents a regular member who can create a new reimbursement requests.

 ## Technologies
 * React